Signs Your Liver is in Big Trouble | Reader's Digest

 Content continues below ad

 You’re overweightSharomka/Shutterstock Being overweight or obese affects more than how you look in the mirror.
 Non-alcoholic fatty liver disease is on the rise, especially in people in their 40s and 50s, and basically means fat has built up on and around the organ.
 Sometimes, this leads to cirrhosis, which is scarring of the liver.
 The good news is, you can manage or change the factors that up your risk of developing the disease, such as obesity, high cholesterol, and diabetes.
+(Check up on the signs you have fatty liver disease.)

-You have family history of liver diseasedaizuoxin/Shutterstock “A small class of liver diseases are hereditary, so if you think there have been family members who died of liver disease or liver cancer, bring it up to your doctor so they can look into it further,” says Dr. Marrero.
+You have family history of liver diseasedaizuoxin/Shutterstock “A small class of liver diseases are hereditary, so if you think there have been family members who died of liver disease or liver cancer, bring it up to your doctor so they can look into it further,” says Dr. Menon.
+(By the way, did you know thirdhand smoke can damage your liver?)

-You’re confused or forgetfulfizkes/Shutterstock If you suddenly seem to misplace everything or feel easily confused, don’t write it off as a harmless brain fart.
+You’re confused or forgetfulfizkes/Shutterstock While a little forgetfulness is actually a good thing, if you suddenly seem to misplace everything or feel easily confused, don’t write it off as a harmless brain fart.
 Hepatic encephalopathy is a condition that can occur when the liver is unable to properly remove toxins from the body and typically occurs in patients with chronic liver disease, cirrhosis, or hepatitis.
 If you notice these symptoms, see a doctor immediately.

 Content continues below ad